syncfusion-content/windowsforms-docs/WindowsForms/Grid/Managing-the-Rows-and-Columns.md

 N> The headers added to the GridControl can be notified by using the [HeaderColCountChanged](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~HeaderColCountChanged_EV.html)  /[HeaderRowCountChanged](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~HeaderRowCountChanged_EV.html) event.

 ## Frozen Rows and Columns
 A frozen row is one that cannot be scrolled.
-The column header and Row headers are always frozen in GridControl.
-Frozen rows are displayed at the top of grid and frozen columns are displayed at the left side of the grid.
+The column headers and row headers are always frozen in GridControl.
+Frozen rows are displayed at the top of Grid and frozen columns are displayed at the left side of the Grid.
 To set the number of frozen rows/column, set the [FrozenCount](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModelRowColOperations~FrozenCount.html) property value as specific count.

 {% tabs %}
 {% highlight c# %}